saveenr/usql-tutorial/ch07-grouping-and-aggregation.md

 | 183 |
 | 630 |

 Now, let's add all the numbers together.
-This yields a rowset with
+This yields a RowSet with
 exactly one row and one column.

 ```